Dear Valued Customer:

 "File" menu to save files backward to older version

-DataCAD 21 supports the ability to import and export AutoCAD 2018/2019 files in DXF and DWG format.
+DataCAD 21 supports the ability to import and export AutoCAD 2018 through 2021 files in DXF and DWG format.
 This enables you to collaborate and share files with associates who use the latest version of AutoCAD.